walidshaari/vmug-cka/README.md

 ### passing data directly to command arguments

-<details><summary> Q: create a pod named test-pod running in vmug-cka namespace using image busybox configued with the sleep command to run for an hour     </summary>
+<details><summary> Q1: create a pod named test-pod running in vmug-cka namespace using image busybox configued with the sleep command to run for an hour     </summary>

  ```